-(MILLIONS OF DOLLARS) 2013 2012 2011 Balance, January 1 \$ (144) \$ (114) \$ (93) Adjustments associated with the Separation ^(a) 115 Acquisitions ^(b) (19) Increases based on tax positions taken during a prior period ^(c) (2) (2) Decreases based on tax positions taken during a prior period ^{(c)(d)} 40 1 Decreases based on cash payments for a prior period 1 3 7 Increases based on tax positions taken during the current period ^(c) (16) (73) (10) Decreases based on tax positions taken during the current period Lapse in statute of limitations 1 2 Balance, December 31 ^(e) \$ (45) \$ (144) \$ (114)
+(MILLIONS OF DOLLARS) 2014 2013 2012 Balance, January 1 \$ (45) \$ (144) \$ (114) Adjustments associated with the Separation (a) 115 Increases based on tax positions taken during a prior period (b) (1) (2) (2) Decreases based on tax positions taken during a prior period (b)(c) 6 - 40 Decreases based on cash payments for a prior period - 1 3 Increases based on tax positions taken during the current period (b) (15) (16) (73) Lapse in statute of limitations 1 1 2 Balance, December 31 (d) \$ (54) \$ (45) \$ (144)

-The significant decrease in the total gross unrecognized tax benefits from December 31, 2012 to December 31, 2013 is primarily attributable to the elimination of net tax liabilities associated with uncertain tax positions that were retained by Pfizer.
+(a) The significant decrease in the total gross unrecognized tax benefits from December 31, 2012, to December 31, 2013, is primarily attributable to the elimination of net tax liabilities associated with uncertain tax positions that were retained by Pfizer.
 See Note 2B.
 The Separation, Adjustments Associated with the Separation, Senior Notes Offering, Initial Public Offering and Exchange Offer-Adjustments Associated with the Separation.

-- (b) The amount in 2011 primarily relates to the acquisition of KAH. - (c) Primarily included in Provision for taxes on income. - (d) In all years, the decreases are primarily a result of effectively settling certain issues with the U.S. and non-U.S. tax authorities.
-See A. Tax Matters-Taxes on Income. - (e) In 2013, included in Noncurrent deferred tax assets (\$6 million) and Other taxes payable (\$39 million).
-In 2012, included in Noncurrent deferred tax assets (\$6 million) and Other taxes payable (\$138 million). - Interest related to our unrecognized tax benefits is recorded in accordance with the laws of each jurisdiction and is recorded in Provision for taxes on income in our consolidated and combined statements of income.
-In 2013, we recorded a net interest expense of \$3 million; in 2012, we recorded a net interest expense of \$1 million; and in 2011, interest expense was de minimis.
-Gross accrued interest totaled \$11 million and \$17 million as of December 31, 2013 and 2012, respectively, and were included in Other taxes payable.
+(b) Primarily included in Provision for taxes on income.

+(c) In 2014, the decreases are primarily related to movements in foreign translation adjustments on prior year positions and effective settlement of certain issues with the U.S. tax authorities.
+In 2012, the decreases are primarily a result of effectively settling certain issues with the U.S. and non-U.S. tax authorities.
+See A. Tax Matters-Taxes on Income.

+- (d) In 2014, included in Noncurrent deferred tax assets (\$6 million) and Other taxes payable (\$48 million).
+In 2013, included in Noncurrent deferred tax assets (\$6 million) and Other taxes payable (\$39 million). - Interest related to our unrecognized tax benefits is recorded in accordance with the laws of each jurisdiction and is recorded in Provision for taxes on income in our consolidated and combined statements of income.
+In 2014, we recorded a net interest expense of \$1 million; in 2013, we recorded a net interest expense of \$3 million; and in 2012, we recorded a net interest expense of \$1 million.
+Gross accrued interest totaled \$4 million and \$11 million as of December 31, 2014 and 2013, respectively, and were included in Other taxes payable.
 Accrued penalties are not significant.